Merry Brandybuck: Fictional history

 At Amon Hen, the Hill of Seeing, the Company hesitated in confusion, and scattered.
 Merry and Pippin were captured by a band of Saruman's Uruk-hai, despite Boromir's defence.
 Escaping with Pippin into Fangorn forest, they were rescued by the leader of the Ents, Treebeard, and given an Ent-draught to drink: it made them both grow unnaturally tall for hobbits.
 Accompanying Treebeard to the Entmoot and later to the wizard Saruman's fortress of Isengard, which the Ents destroyed, they took up residence in a gate-house, meeting King Théoden of Rohan, and were reunited with the Fellowship.

 Merry swore allegiance to Théoden and became his esquire.
 Against Théoden's orders, he rode to Gondor with the King's niece Éowyn, who disguised herself as a common soldier.
 In the Battle of the Pelennor Fields, while the leader of the Nazgûl was preoccupied with Éowyn, Merry stabbed him behind his knee.
 The Black Captain stumbled, enabling Éowyn to kill him.
-This fulfilled the prophecy that he would not be killed "by the hand of man", as it was a hobbit and a woman that ended his life. Éomer made Meriadoc a Knight of the Mark for his bravery.
+This fulfilled the prophecy that he would not be killed "by the hand of man", as it was a hobbit and a woman that ended his life. Éomer made Meriadoc a Knight of the Mark for his bravery, and gave him the name Holdwine.

 After the War of the Ring, Merry and Pippin returned home as the tallest of hobbits, only to find that Saruman had taken over the Shire.
 Merry and Pippin roused the hobbits to revolt.
 During the resulting Scouring of the Shire, Merry commanded the hobbit forces, and killed the leader of Saruman's "ruffians" at the Battle of Bywater.
 Sometime afterwards, Merry married Estella Bolger.
 Merry inherited the title Master of Buckland at the start of the Fourth Age.
 He became a historian of the Shire.
 At the age of 102, Merry returned to Rohan and Gondor with Pippin; they died in Gondor, and were laid to rest among the Kings of Gondor in Rath Dínen, the street of tombs, then moved to lie next to Aragorn.
 His son succeeded him as Master of Buckland.